 By having kinesthetic learners in my home it has challenged me to find creative ways to effectively homeschool them.
 It also has helped me enjoy my son’s learning style and learned how to appreciate the way a hands-on child learns.
 It actually has been very insightful being able to see through the eyes of a hands-on learner.

-Here are 3 practical tips on how to homeschool your hands-on child.
+Here are 3 practical tips for homeschooling your hands-on child.

 Your child learns and processes everything by keeping their body active.
 They just can’t sit still at a table for long periods of time and not move around.
 I know that it can be frustrating at times when dealing with a hands-on child so we need to provide them ways that they can stay active and finish their daily assignments.